glowiep/ai-keyword-extractor/README.md

 - useContext and useReducer is implemented to handle state.
 - Axios is used instead of fetch() for HTTP requests.
 - Additional feature - Copy keywords to clipboard button.
+- Additional feature - Keyword Output section includes the keywords count.
-- Minor difference in interface design.
+- Minor differences in interface design.
 - Framer-motion was used with ChakraUI components to animate displays.

 ## Getting Started ✨